fz172/fanfly/_posts/2025-07-26-firewall_forward_work.md

 The left and bottom side of the battery bracket went on easily.

 But the right side has a strengthener.
 There was not enough space for the rivet gun.
-So I had to rivet the strengthener and teh bracket. from the back of the firewall.
-And in order to to do that, I had to first temporarily remove the cabin heater.
+So I had to rivet the strengthener and the bracket from the back of the firewall.
+And in order to do that, I had to first temporarily remove the cabin heater.
 It was a bit of a mess, but I got it done eventually.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczMF-pXISDTiF5J4Kj-rigM-DjxIHY_gB1V6fSpzuKdCOILXmKR8xZUt-83tMKq3cnniYxdPeye8y2623XgZ3CkGSyHJlfu2pbdD5in4w3tsCYzPl16YM_sseYmEAp-Hn0UmCYCgjPJvXeebRVFyXiER6Q=w3438-h2588-s-no-gm?authuser=0)